hetalang/heta-specifications/syntax.md

     };
     ```

-2. The **String** value inside Dictionary starts from first non-space symbol and ends with non-space symbol before stop-list: ", } ] @ # ' \` " ".
-If you want to use symbols from the stop list inside string value, use parentheses `"`.
+2. String values inside dictionaries start from the first non-space symbol and end with the non-space symbol before the stop-list: `, } ] @ # ' `.
+If you want to use symbols from the stop list inside a \<String\> value, use parentheses.

     Example:
     ```heta